iommirocks/iommi/docs/architecture_overview.rst

 -----------------------------------

 The ``@declarative``, ``@with_meta`` and ``@creation_ordered``
-decorators from tri.declarative enables us to very easily write an API that can look both like a normal simple python API:
+decorators from tri_declarative enables us to very easily write an API that can look both like a normal simple python API:

 .. code:: python